GitLab - A full DevOps tool

 This is exactly what I can see in the WebUI : CI/CD | Pipelines

-Delete a pipeline :
+Delete pipelines :

 pipelineId='8'; gitlabProjectId='7'; myToken='ZsyqJk1Rz6ZQ3EjyyEQL'; serverName='gitlab.myCompany.tld'; serverIp='10.2.0.97'; curl -s -k --proxy "http://10.2.0.20:3128" --header "PRIVATE-TOKEN: $myToken" --header "hostname: $serverName" --request "DELETE" "https://$serverIp/api/v4/projects/$gitlabProjectId/pipelines/$pipelineId"

-Purge pipelines based on their status :
+pipelines filtered by status :

 step 1 : list pipelines having the specified status :